CloudBoost/developers/en/cache/basiccache.md

 To get all the app caches, you need to call the getAll method a static method of the <span class="tut-snippet">CB.CloudCache</span>  with no parameters.

-getAll method returns a cache object which  contains all the caches of the app. the object is of the following format.
- { _type : 'cache', name: 'cacheName', size : 'sizeOfAppCache', items: [] };
+getAll method returns an array of CB.CloudCache objects.

 ==JavaScript==
 <span class="js-lines" data-query="getallappcache">
 ```
 CB.CloudCache.getAll({
-    success : function(cache){
+    success : function(caches){
-        //cache is the an empty instance of CB.CloudCache ..
+        //caches is the an array of CloudCache Objects
-        console.log(cache);
+        console.log(caches);
     }, error : function(error){
         console.log(error);
     }